With a pandemic affecting all corners of the world, the economy in many countries has entered a period of recession.

-There are many reasons for starting a business during a recession is beneficial.
+There are many benefits to starting a business during a recession.

 First of all, things are way cheaper at the moment.
 Because of the economy experiencing a downturn, many businesses are putting most of their goods and services up for discounts to help encourage their customers to continue purchasing from them.